 For every quarterback that lifts the Lombardi Trophy, there is one walking off the Super Bowl field in defeat.
-Through 55 editions of the Super Bowl, some signal callers have made that woeful walk after truly dismal performances.
+Through 56 editions of the game, some signal callers have made that woeful walk after truly dismal performances.

 Between interceptions, fumbles and incompletions, some quarterback outings got out of hand on the stat sheets.
 In a few cases, getting pulled for a backup may have been the only thing that prevented the numbers from being even worse.

 Some of the poor play can be attributed to the other side of the ball.
 After all, it also takes a certain level – even a historic level – of defense to reach the Super Bowl.
 Either way, there have been several quarterback performances in Super Bowl history that are memorable for all the wrong reasons.

 Here are a handful of the worst QB records in Super Bowl history:

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

 Who has thrown the most interceptions in a Super Bowl?

 Rich Gannon threw five touchdowns in Super Bowl XXXVII.
 The problem is that three of them went to the other team.